BlGene/flowcontrol/README.md

 make -j 5 all tools pycaffe
 ```

-Download the flownet models, this takes a while.
+Download the FlowNet models, this takes a while.
 ```
 cd ./models
 head -n 5 download-models.sh | bash
 ```

-Add flownet to the system paths, so that it can be found by flowcontrol.
+Add FlowNet to the system paths, so that it can be found by FlowControl.
-This needs to be done every time flownet is called (or added to `.bashrc`)
+This needs to be done every time FlowNet is called (or added to `.bashrc`)

 ```
 # to run caffe set environment variables